Financial market regulators and central banks around the world regularly warn consumers about the risks related to virtual currencies such as Bitcoin.

 What risks are associated with virtual currency?

 The following risks are related to the use of virtual currency:

 The value of a virtual currency is determined by the public’s interest in it and is based strictly on supply and demand.
 Media coverage of a virtual currency can have a major impact on its value over a short period of time without any official organization or mechanism controlling the volatility.
-For example, at the end of November 2013, Bitcoin was worth US$1,151, but only US$778 on December 13, 2016 (source: blockchain.info).
+For example, at the end of August 2017, Bitcoin was worth US$4,748, but decreased at US$3,320 on September 13, 2017 (source: blockchain.info).

 It can be difficult to trade a virtual currency for money that is legal tender.
 The trading channels such as platforms are not overseen by official regulators or central banks.
 The bid-ask spread is often very wide due to speculative trading in virtual currencies.